Updated March 12, 2021

-Vaccines teach your immune system what a germ looks like without causing the infection itself.
-They stimulate your body’s immune system to create antibodies against the disease, making you immune to it.
+Vaccines contain weakened or inactive germs — or portions of the germs — that cause disease.
+They stimulate your body’s immune system to create antibodies against the disease, making you immune.

-With a vaccine, you can achieve immunity to a disease without ever becoming infected.
+With a vaccine, you can achieve immunity to a disease without ever becoming ill.

 If a significant number of people in a given population get vaccinated against a disease, it can create herd immunity to that disease.

 Prior Illness and Herd Immunity

 Your body’s immune system naturally creates antibodies to fight off disease when you are sick.
 The immune system can remember how to make these antibodies if you encounter the germ again.

 It’s possible to reach herd immunity if enough people in a community become immune after getting exposed to a disease.
 The number of people it would take depends on the disease.

 For diseases with low morbidity and mortality, like mononucleosis, herd immunity through natural infection can be reached more easily without a large effect on the population.
 People are frequently infected and frequently get sick but do not end up in the hospital or die.